GoodPraxis/Digital-Outcomes-Bot/README.md

 The script will create a temporary file to store the latest ID of the opportunity to keep track of which opportunities are new and which have been seen already.

 ## Configuration
 Set bot webhook URL in `config.ini`.
+You can create a webook URL by going to your space, clicking on the space name and selecting "⚙️ Manage webhooks".

 ## Installation
 Create a virtual environment and run `pip install`: